ietf-rats-wg/eat/draft-ietf-rats-eat.md

 individually attested subsystems, for example parts of a car or a mobile phone.
 It is assumed that the largest database will have at most 10% of the world's population of devices.
-Note that databases that handle more than a trillion records exists today.
+Note that databases that handle more than a trillion records exist today.

-The trillion record database size models an easy-to-imagine reality over the next decades.
-The quadrillion record database is a worst case that might not come to pass, but would seem to be possible and thus should be accommodated.
-The highly speculative 100 quadrillion case perhaps involve nanorobots for every person and livestock animal and domesticated bird.
+The trillion-record database size models an easy-to-imagine reality over the next decades.
+The quadrillion-record database is roughly at the limit of what is imaginable and should probably be accommodated.
+The 100 quadrillion datadbase is highly speculative perhaps involving nanorobots for every person, livestock animal and domesticated bird.
 It is included to round out the analysis.

 Note that the items counted here certainly do not have IP address and are not individually connected to the network.
 They may be connected